Communication

 ```

-Depending on the type of email sent (or received), the carbon footprint will not be the same.
-Here is the average amount of carbon dioxide emitted per email type (according to Carbon Literacy Project):
+Depending on the type of email sent (or received), the carbon footprint won't be the same.
+Here's the average amount of carbon dioxide emitted per email type (according to the Carbon Literacy Project):

 Determining the exact carbon footprint of an email signature is challenging, as it depends on many factors.
-For instance, a signature with an oversized image and excessive information will naturally be more polluting than a minimal, optimized signature.
+For instance, a signature with an oversized image from Getty Images and excessive information will naturally be more polluting than a minimal, optimized signature.

-However, to give you a general idea, we conducted some internal calculations, and here is our estimate:
+However, to give you a general idea, we conducted some internal calculations, and here's our estimate:

 Signature sent to external recipients